Meet your guide,

 A Little Motivation

-Allen Little with A Little Motivation has coached individuals from the U.S. to all the way in places such as; Canada, Nigeria, Bermuda and even transformed lives in the country of Greece.
-His ability to create direct and consistent transformations in peoples lives has allowed him to speak for companies such as MARY KAY, Boys and Girls Clubs of America and numerous business groups.
+Allen has coached individuals from the U.S. to all the way in places such as; Canada, Nigeria, Bermuda and even transformed lives in the country of Greece.
+His ability to create direct and consistent transformations in peoples lives has allowed him to speak for companies such as MARY KAY, Boys and Girls Clubs of America, Reece Nichols Real Estate group and numerous of other businesses.
 Although Allen speaks & coaches nationwide and internationally, Allen has been coined, The Motivation of Kansas City.
-All the world needs is just, A Little Motivation

 That consistent positive affirmation along with the big family I had there in Detroit was all a kid needed to feel complete.
 But I did start to wonder and daydream about what my mother was like.
 So my pops got in touch with my mom who at the time was in Belleville, Illinois and he drove me there.
 Meeting my mom was wonderful.
 I had 3 other siblings I've never really met before and was fond of the idea of not being an only child anymore.
 My mom had 4 kids, 2 jobs, and 1 God.